 - 13 Tsan Tuen Rd, Cheung Chau

 Tung Wan Beach is the more popular of the two beaches.
-This narrow, long beach is relatively commercial with plenty of restaurants and cafes next to it.
+This narrow, long beach is relatively commercial with plenty of restaurants and cafés next to it.
 The beach offers the usual amenities (showers, toilets, lifeguards).
 Beach umbrellas can be rented at the shops nearby.

 Also, do not fly your drone near any of these two beaches.
 It’s strictly prohibited.
 There is a frequently used helipad between the two beaches.

-4. Hike to the North Lookout Pavilion
+Hike to the North Lookout Pavilion for panoramic views

 If you fancy some exercise while on Cheung Chau, the short hike to the North Lookout Pavilion is highly recommended.
 As the highest point on the island, it naturally offers great views from its vantage point.